dat-ecosystem/dat/README.md

 #### Creating a snapshot

-A snapshot reads the files and creates a unique link that will always be the same for that set of files (if they remain unedited).
+A snapshot reads the files and creates a unique link that will always be the same for that set of files (if they remain unchanged).
 To create a snapshot use the snapshot option: `dat my_data/ --snapshot`.
-Snapshots are automatically created for you in live mode.
+Snapshots are automatically created for you in live mode as files update.

 #### Sharing Options